 Here at Fight the New Drug, we base our resources strictly off of facts and research to show the harm pornography can cause in consumers, relationships, and society.
 However, while numbers speak volumes, we know that there is great power in the words of others.
 That’s why we rely on anecdotal evidence to say what numbers can’t; to explain through stories the struggles and successes of those who have felt porn’s effects in their lives.

-As #NoPornovember is coming to a close, we are putting a spotlight on these experiences to help support the skeptics, the concerned, and the “I need help” group.
+As #NoPornovember kicks off this week, we are putting a spotlight on these experiences to help support the skeptics, the concerned, and the “I need help” group.

 Porn hits home: how XXX content affects consumers’ minds and bodies

 Porn consumers often report that porn leaves them lonely, disgusted, or even filled with self-hatred.
 Here are just a few comments from people we recently sat down and talked with about self-esteem and shame spiral issues that porn can fuel:

 “Since I’ve become a porn addict, my life is worse.
 I’m more anxious and I feel more depressed.” -K.

 “When I consume pornography, I feel lonely, ashamed, miserable…I feel like scum.” -I.